 - You might feel you should wait to see if your feelings get worse.
-But remember, it's okay to seek help even if you're not sure what particular condition you might have. - The thought of asking for help can feel scary.
+But remember its okay to seek help even if your not sure what particular condition you might have. - The thought of asking for help can feel scary.
 You might be worried they will reject or ridicule what you have to say.
 You may feel like you will not be taken seriously.
 You might fear that you will feel less independent and less in control. - You may even feel a sense of shame, feeling you were unable to manage the way you feel without help. - However, doing nothing about these fears will quite likely make the feelings intensify.
+"I felt as a man I couldn't talk about it, that it would knock my pride and make me feel weaker.
+Especially coming from the cultural background where it was certainly something we didn't talk about.
+Eventually I did. and once I did it made me feel so much stronger!"

 Try to speak to someone.
-As well as your GP, either a close friend or a family or a family member.
-There are many different helplines that can give you advice (some are listed at the end of this guide).
+As well as your GP, either a close friend, family member.
+There are many different helplines that can give you advice, (some are listed at the end of this guide) 28

-- If you are a student, speak with your personal tutor.
-Universities will have a mental health support team in place that you can go to.
+- If you are a student speak with your personal tutor.
+Universities will have a mental health support team in place you can go to.
 This is usually based in the student services department.
 Universities and colleges must ensure that students are supported and that wherever possible, 'reasonable adjustments are made'.
-Depending on your circumstances, this could include more time in exams and additional face-to-face support. - Whoever you speak to, try to explain how you are feeling.
+Depending on your circumstances this could include more time in exams, and additional face-to-face support. - Whoever you speak to, try to explain how you are feeling.
 Do not worry if you think the problem is not significant enough to need help.
 The person you speak to is there to help.